aziib/MMD_modoki-english/README.md

 Windows:
 - `MMD modoki.exe`

-macOS:
-- `MMD modoki.app`

-Linux:
-- The Linux version may require launching with `--no-sandbox` depending on your environment.
-This is a temporary measure to avoid startup failures caused by `chrome-sandbox`.
-- Launch the executable directly from the extracted location.

 ## First Launch Notes

 - The macOS version is unsigned, so you may see a Gatekeeper warning.